This month I am not going to spend money. Repeat after me. This month I will not spend money on things we don't need!

 Having a shopping list always helps me out and keeps me on track of what I need to purchase.
 My problem is that when I go shopping I tend to forget the list.
 I finally got this app for my mobile phone that is helping me on this department.
 If you are like me a thing to do is to take a photo of your shopping list just in case you forget it.

 I’m a big fan of menu planning.
 I love creating them and using them.
 If you don't have a menu plan you are missing out on how much time and money you can save by creating a menu plan for the week.
 Below are two important reasons why I love creating and using a menu plan:

 Creating a meal plan will reduce the amount you spent going to the grocery store to look for what you need.
 You have all the ingredients available for your meals.
 This will avoid stress and the “what’s for dinner” from the rest of the family.

 When you plan what your family is going to eat for the week, you will plan meals that you know everyone will enjoy.
 This avoids having food wasted because you didn’t overbuy products you didn’t need.
 You avoided creating meals that were not popular with your family.

 Look not spending money is not as simple when we are so programmed to spend it.
-However, knowing this and doing this steps will help you to limit your overspending once a week at a time.
-I was skeptical at first about a not spending week, but it worked and one week can turn into two weeks and so on.
+However, knowing this and doing these steps will help you to limit your overspending once a week at a time.
+I was skeptical at first about a not spending week or even a month, but it worked and one week can turn into two weeks and so on.
 When you start implementing these tips, you will see your saving grow and that my friend is such a great feeling.